frenck/spook/documentation/actions.md

 ## Integration: Disable

-This action can be used to disable a integration configuration entry (those you see on your integrations dashboard) on the fly. _#bye_
+This action can be used to disable an integration entry (those you see on your integrations dashboard) on the fly. _#bye_

 `homeassistant.disable_config_entry`, [Try this action](https://my.home-assistant.io/redirect/developer_call_service/?service=homeassistant.disable_config_entry), [documentation](integrations#disable-an-integration) 📚